originphp/framework/docs/controllers.md

 You can also reset the whole session using the `reset` method.

-The Session Component uses the session object which can be accessed from the request object at any time.
+The Session Component uses the session object which can be accessed from the request object at any time (unlike a Component which can  only be accessed from the controller).

 ```php
 class ContactsController extends AppController {